 A similar entry with no personal name appeared in the Hundredorum Rolls of 1273 for Yorkshire as Hichecok.
 The Subsidy Rolls of Worcestershire listed Richard Hichecokes there in 1327 and John Higecok was listed in the Subsidy Rolls of Cambridgeshire in the same year.
 William Hygecok, Hichecok were listed in 1329 and 1360.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Higecok.

 Early History of the Hytchcitch family

-Another 121 words (9 lines of text) are included under the topic Early Hytchcitch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hytchcitch research.
+Another 61 words (4 lines of text) covering the years 1739, 1777, 1775, 1776 and 1777 are included under the topic Early Hytchcitch History in all our PDF Extended History products and printed products wherever possible.

 Hytchcitch Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Hytchcitch has been recorded under many different variations, including Hitchcock, Hichcock, Hiscock, Hiscox, Hitchcocke, Hedgecock, Hitchcoke, Hitchcott and many more.

 Early Notables of the Hytchcitch family (pre 1700)

 Outstanding amongst the family at this time was Daniel Hitchcock (1739-1777), American attorney and graduate of Yale University.
 He was first appointed lieutenant colonel in command of the regiment when it marched to serve in the Siege of...